The TI Alumni Association’s United Way campaign will take place this year from October 24 through November 9.

 Judges from the Business Council of the Arts were impressed with the quality and diversity of the entries as well as the creativity shown by the artists.

-The Annual TI Retiree Luncheon will be held at the Mesquite Convention Center on Thursday, October 1.
+The Annual TI Retiree Luncheon will be held at the Mesquite Convention Center on Thursday, November 3.
 Doors will open at 9:30 am, with a barbeque lunch served at 11:30 am.
-The speaker this year will be Steve Lyle, who serves as director of engineering workforce development and university marketing for Texas Instruments.
-He oversees worldwide university collaboration involving recruiting, research and marketing activities for the company, as well as penetrating university curriculum with TI technology across the globe.
+The speaker this year will be Ellen Barker, Chief Information Officer (CIO) and Vice President of TI.

 The TI Alumni Association (TIAA) is teaming up again with active TIers for the 17th Annual TIAA Charity Golf Tournament, but with a new format.
 There will be two flights in the tournament; one for Retirees and one for Active TI golfers.

 Retirees, former TIers and guests enjoyed a tasty and informative seminar hosted by Windsor Senior Living on July 25.